EugenioBarbieriViale/game-of-life/README.md

 $ chmod +x build.sh
 $ ./build.sh
 ```
-You should now see two executables.
+You should now see an executable file.
 Run:
 ```console
 $ ./main
 ```